-Cook any kind of beans according to the package or use canned beans (as we usually do).
+Cook any kind of beans according to the package or use canned cooked beans.

 Puree beans and herbs in a food processor or mash with a fork.
-Add olive oil and stir around.
+Add olive oil or butter and mix.

-We want to keep her off ice cream and cookies as long as we can.
+We want to keep her off ice cream, candy and cookies as long as we can.
 Right now she is more than happy with a scoop of cinnamon applesauce, a coconut avocado mash and a slice of grapefruit to chew on.

 Cinnamon Apple Sauce

-Cut the apples in small pieces and place in a sauce pan, add a splash of water and cook on low heat until they soften, it will take about 20 minutes.
-Drain them from the remaining water and set to cool off for a couple of minutes.
-Drizzle with cinnamon and mash with a fork or use a blender.
+Cut the apples in small pieces and place in a sauce pan, add a splash of water and cook on low heat until they soften, it will take about 15 minutes.
+Set aside to cool.
+Add ground cinnamon and mash with a fork or use a blender.
 Remove any apple skin leftovers.

-Mix avocado, coconut and oil in a blender or with a fork.
+Mix avocado, coconut and oil with a fork.